Unserdeutsch: Articles

-Speakers of Unserdeutsch often omit articles altogether in speech.Volker 1982, pp.37.
+Speakers of Unserdeutsch often omit articles altogether in speech.

 Verbs

 Nearly all Unserdeutsch verbs are lexically derived from Standard German, but the Unserdeutsch inflectional system exhibits strong influence from English and Tok Pisin, and is considerably more isolating than Standard German.
 Many of the distinguishing characteristics of Standard German verbs, such as separable prefixes, second- and third-person stem change and the strong/weak distinction, are not present in Unserdeutsch.